 1. Purina Pro Plan Senior Weight Management Chicken & Rice

-- Digestive care: Natural prebiotic fiber for gut health
+- Digestive support: Natural prebiotic fiber nourishes beneficial gut bacteria for better digestion.

 - Prebiotic fiber for digestion